rohith-rkk/DevOps-docs/sonar-setup.md

 sudo usermod -aG docker ec2-user exit
 ```
-## Step-3 : Rress 'R' to restart the session (This is in MobaXterm)
+## Step-3 : Press 'R' to restart the session (This is in MobaXterm)

 ## Step-4 :  Verify docker installation
 ```